ruscoe/filemoji/README.md

 # Filemoji

-Filemoji is a JavaScript library that scans anchor (`<a>`) elements on the page and prepends an emoji based on the file type of the href target.
+Filemoji is a JavaScript library that will scan anchor (`<a>`) elements on the page and prepend an emoji based on the file type of the link target.

 ## Live demo